department of Psychiatry and Behavioral Science

 The Center for Obesity Research and Education (CORE) at Temple University offers internship training in the assessment and treatment of obesity.
-The empirically supported treatment approach, supervised by Dr. Gary Foster, will focus on the assessment and treatment of adult obesity and the prevention of obesity in children Assessments include pre-operative psychological assessment for bariatric surgery patients and behavioral assessments of potential Clinical training for this internship includes didactics, role play, group and individual supervision and real-time observation.
+The empirically supported treatment approach will focus on the assessment and treatment of adult obesity and the prevention of obesity in children Assessments include pre-operative psychological assessment for bariatric surgery patients and behavioral assessments of potential Clinical training for this internship includes didactics, role play, group and individual supervision and real-time observation.
 There will also be an opportunity to participate in ongoing research including clinical trials in a variety of clinic-based and community (e.g., schools, corner stores, supermarkets) settings.

 In addition to these activities, the intern in the CORE concentration will be expected to devote one full day per week to the outpatient psychiatry service.